-- (a) Subject to clause 17.8(b) the office of a Director immediately becomes vacant if the Director: - (i) ceases to be a Director by virtue of the Corporations Act; - (ii) is prohibited by the Corporations Act from holding office or continuing as a Director; - (iii) is prohibited from holding or is removed from the office of Director by an order made under the Corporations Act; - (iv) ceases to be an Ordinary Member; - (v) was appointed by a State or Territory AMA and ceases to be a member of the State or Territory AMA that appointed them;

-- (vi) was appointed by a State or Territory AMA or doctors-in-training Practice Group and has their appointment revoked by the State or Territory AMA or doctors-intraining Practice Group that appointed them; - (vii) becomes bankrupt or makes any general arrangement or composition with his or her creditors; - (viii) cannot fully participate in the management of the Association because of his or her mental incapacity or is a person whose estate is liable to have a person appointed, under the law relating to the administration of estates of persons who through mental or physical infirmity are incapable of managing their affairs, to administer it, or becomes in the opinion of the Board incapable of performing his or her duties; - (ix) resigns from his or her office of Director by notice in writing to the Association; - (x) is removed by a resolution of the Association; - (xi) is resident in Australia and not being engaged abroad on the business of the Association, is absent from two consecutive Board meetings, without the leave of absence from the Board; - (xii) is directly or indirectly interested in any contract or proposed contract with the Association and fails to declare the nature of the interest as required by the Corporations Act; or - (xiii) dies. - (b) Notwithstanding that a Director nominated by the doctors-in-training Practice Group ceases to be a member of the doctors-in-training Practice Group as a result of completing his or her training, that Director may remain in office until the completion of his or her term, subject to the other provisions of clause 17.8(a).
+- (a) Subject to clause 17.8(b) the office of a Director immediately becomes vacant if the Director: - (i) ceases to be a Director by virtue of the Corporations Act; - (ii) is prohibited by the Corporations Act from holding office or continuing as a Director; - (iii) is prohibited from holding or is removed from the office of Director by an order made under the Corporations Act; - (iv) ceases to be an Ordinary Member; - (v) was appointed by a State or Territory AMA that represents Ordinary Members who live or work in a State or Territory and ceases to be a member of the a State or Territory AMA that represents Ordinary Members who live or work in that State or Territory appointed them; - (vi) was appointed by a State or Territory AMA or doctors in training Practice Group and has their appointment revoked by the State or Territory AMA or doctors intraining Practice Group that appointed them; - (vii)(vi) becomes bankrupt or makes any general arrangement or composition with his or her creditors; - (viii) cannot fully participate in the management of the Association because of his or her mental incapacity or is a person whose estate is liable to have a person appointed, under the law relating to the administration of estates of persons who through mental or physical infirmity are incapable of managing their affairs, to administer it, or becomes in the opinion of the Board incapable of performing his or her duties; - (ix)(viii) resigns from his or her office of Director by notice in writing to the Association; - (x)(ix) is removed by a resolution of the Association; - (xi)(x) is resident in Australia and not being engaged abroad on the business of the Association, is absent from two consecutive Board meetings, without the leave of absence from the Board; - (xii)(xi) is directly or indirectly interested in any contract or proposed contract with the Association and fails to declare the nature of the interest as required by the Corporations Act; or

+(xiii)(xii) dies.

+(b) Notwithstanding that a Director nominated by the doctors-in-training Practice Group ceases to be a member of the doctors-in-training Practice Group as a result of completing his or her training, that Director may remain in office until the completion of his or her term, subject to the other provisions of clause 17.8(a).